Theogoun/Thesis/docs/Bicycle Agent.md

 - Efficient sphere casting for obstacle detection
 - Optimized pathfinding with automatic rerouting
 - Frame-rate independent movement using FixedUpdate for physics

-### Integration with Simulation
-The bicycle agent integrates seamlessly with the broader simulation system:
-- Responds to GameManager state changes
-- Interacts with human agents through obstacle detection
-- Supports both scripted and data-driven movement patterns

 This configuration enables realistic bicycle simulation within urban environments, supporting research into active mobility patterns and infrastructure optimization.